February 2006 Archives

 The NYT article suggests that doctors are motivated to process patients, order tests and prescribe medicine, and that legislative action is needed to change the priorities in medical care: "For a politician looking to make the often-bloodless debate over health care come alive, this is a huge opportunity.".
 I'm not sure politicians like Clinton, who have gone that route and been defeated to cries of that "there is 'no healthcare crisis'" would agree.
 More intuitively, the article asks why patients continue to pay for "wasted procedures and pointless drugs".
 Because that's business and patients aren't yet poised to protest?

 PLoS Medicine published an article in their Policy Forum this month, provocatively titled "Do We Need to Put Society First?
-The Potential for Tragedy in Antimicrobial Resistance" by KR Foster and H Grundmann.
-The article positions global antibiotic resistance as a proverbial "tragedy of the commons".
-The authors suggest that global accessibility of antimicrobials results in widespread antibiotic resistance and that although various parties try to curb the overuse of antibiotics by patients, "current policies may only partly solve the problem".
-Indeed, these efforts:
+The Potential for Tragedy in Antimicrobial Resistance", by KR Foster and H Grundmann.
+The article positions global antibiotic resistance as a proverbial "tragedy of the commons" and the authors propose that the accessibility of antimicrobials results in widespread antibiotic resistance.
+Although various parties try to curb the overuse of antibiotics by patients, they say, "current policies may only partly solve the problem".
+As they put it, these efforts:

 "do not address the conundrum at the heart of antimicrobial resistance: the solution may ultimately require us to put society before the individual.
 That is, halting the rise of resistance may only be achievable if some patients go untreated.
 We defend this uncomfortable conclusion using the logic of the well-known social dilemma "the tragedy of the commons."

-Though the topic sentence may affront, the theme of the article is more or less drug allocation and management, a vital concern to national and international drug and health programs.
+Though the topic sentence may affront the reader, the theme of the article is more or less drug allocation and management, a vital concern to national and international drug and health programs.
 The proposal PLoS publishes may seem draconian but it is not foreign.
-Drugs are routinely made unavailable to various populations inadvertently or by design.
-Various drugs for infectious (and other) diseases are priced above what many patients can pay, and patents or trade regimes limit drugs' usefulness in order to maximize profit.
-The identification of subsets of people who will receive Tamiflu (whether it works of not), if and when bird flu becomes epidemic, and the hoarding of the drug is a obvious, recent example of drug rationing.
+Drugs are routinely made unavailable to some people, inadvertently or by design.
+For instance, various drugs for infectious (and other) diseases can be priced above what many patients can pay.
+Patents or trade regimes limit drug use and usefulness to allow pharmaceuticals to maximize profit.
+Governments and businesses hoarding drugs.
+Recently, governments and corporations identified of subsets of people who will receive Tamiflu (whether it works of not), if and when bird flu becomes epidemic.

-Drug production, allocation, distribution, and management are well discussed and argued in public health, policy, and economics circles.
+So yes, drug production, allocation, distribution, and management are well discussed in public health, policy, and economics circles.
 Antibiotic resistance is certainly on the rise and problematic.
 But is the "tragedy of the commons" a useful metaphor to analyze the problem?

 Tragedy or Dismal Science?

 Garret Hardin's 1968 essay, "The Tragedy of Commons" (available online at Science: Vol. 162. no. 3859, pp. 1243 - 1248 and here), describes how resources in the public domain tend to get overused and depleted.
 According to Hardin's views which stem from neoclassical economics, private ownership offers individual owners incentive to conserve a resource so as not to detract from its future value.
 "Common" resources by comparison, offer no such incentive.
-Therefore individuals tend to overuse "commons" because they only recognize the immediate value of what 'to their mind' seems like an endless resource, whereas any loss of value due to depletion is shared by many other individuals.
-There are greater individual rewards from taking then conserving.
+Therefore individuals tend to overuse "commons" because they only recognize the immediate value of what 'to their mind' seems like an endless resource, whereas any loss of value or burden due to depletion is shared by many other individuals.
+Therefore for each person, the rewards are greater for taking than for conserving.

-Hardin's essay popularized a general phenomena described by Aristotle and others in simplified terms that are easy to grasp.
-It's most frequently applied to environmental problems: fisheries, water resources and pollution.
-It adequately describes these situations where at least at one time, individuals arguably had access to open resources.
-The parable's simplicity, popularity and malleability, make it easy to apply to other problems such as internet useage, university education or even - to dubious effect - asbestos litigation¹.
-"What we have here is a failure to cooperate", the asbestos article starts, citing a line from "Cool Hand Luke".
-The author contemplates how to restrain "asbestos plaintiffs,...[who are] arguably 'overgrazing' the accessible financial assets...",.
-The recompense is 'the commons' and the plaintiffs, 'the commoners'.
+Hardin's essay popularized a general phenomena described by Aristotle and others in easy to grasp, simplified terms.
+It's most frequently applied to environmental problems: fisheries, water resources and pollution, and it may adequately describe these situations where many individuals have access to these resources.
+The simplicity, popularity and malleability of the parable make it easy to apply to other problems such as internet usage, university education, and public radio.

-While the simple "commons" metaphor is useful, it can also be used for dubious intention to effectively blame individuals for complex societal problems, to erode individual rights, or to promote legislation that privatizes natural resources (even when it is clear that privatization does not necessarily solve common resource problems).
+So while the simple "commons" metaphor can useful, it can also be used for dubious intention to effectively blame individuals for complex societal problems, to erode individual rights, or to promote legislation that privatizes natural resources (even when it is clear that privatization does not necessarily solve common resource problems).

 The PLoS authors chose to use the tragedy of the commons parable for the problem of antibiotic resistance based on an article about the Spanish national health care program: "Baquero and Campos recently argued that this dilemma mirrors what Hardin termed "the tragedy of the commons".
-It's clear from reading that article, however, that the Spanish authors write specifically about the public health program in Spain where doctors prescribe drugs to patients based on a national formulary.
+But if you read the article, you would know that the Spanish authors write specifically about the public health program in Spain where doctors prescribe drugs to patients based on a national formulary.
 Baquero and Campos outline incentives that could be used for the pharmaceutical companies, doctors, and patients to curb excessive prescription use in the Spanish system.

-The PLoS authors seem to discount the authors' solutions while liberally extending the metaphor in a vague way to global public health and antimicrobial resistance: "Protecting the antimicrobial commons, and hence the collective best interest, may require society sometimes to act against an individual patient's best interests.
+Although the Spanish case isn't a good example of the "commons", as we'll see below, the PLoS authors seem to discount the Spanish authors' solutions while taking liberty to extend the Hardin parable in a vague way to global public health and antimicrobial resistance: "Protecting the antimicrobial commons, and hence the collective best interest, may require society sometimes to act against an individual patient's best interests.
+The Spanish authors weren't arguing to limit necessary drugs, only to prevent overuse.
+There are no "antimicrobial commons", and why come out of the gate acting "against individual patient's best interest"?

-The integration of antibiotic resistance and economics and public health via a framework borrowed from the 1960's isn't an easiest feat.
+To be fair, what the authors try to do, integrate antibiotic resistance and economics and public health via a framework borrowed from the 1960's, isn't an easy feat.
 Hardin himself warned in an article in Science (vol. 280: May 1, 1998):

 "A final word about interdisciplinary work -- do not underestimate its difficulties.
 The more specialties we try to stitch together, the greater are our opportunities to make mistakes -- and the more numerous are our willing critics."